 My first choices are about pattern which is not my first choice simply because it doesn’t seem as practical- but what the hell, nothing about these picks is practical.

-Pucci is synonymous print and color so this dress is not breaking any design barriers for him.
+Pucci (upper right) is synonymous print and color so this dress is not breaking any design barriers.
 What attracts me are the smaller touches- the squared portrait neckline, the lace tucked into it at the bottom, and peeking out of the cuff.
 They add a ladylike touch to his exuberance.

 For YSL I love both of these dresses for a multitude of reasons.
 On the left, the fabric has such depth of color it’s enough on its own but instead of overkill the feathery feel of the fringed plaid on the skirt elevates the whole look to another level of chic.
 Fresh.
 The dress on the right is a marvelous play on the menswear looks.
 The fabric is a rich black/taupe twist and the style is almost severe with its keyhole neck and belted waist.
 How fabulous then to add a Mildred Pierce 1940s fur shrug to top it off.
 A perfect blend of simple with extravagant.
 For those of you who are anti-fur I’m almost certain, based on the way the light is reflecting off the shrug, that it’s fake but I may be very mistaken because YSL would roll over in his grave to have anything fake on his runway.
 It will have to remain a mystery until I start getting invited to these shows and receive a look book (gives fabric details).

 With Givenchy I went back to patterns but in a more refined way and a wonderful contrast to the styles themselves.
 The shirt dress is an almost austere silhouette with a point collar, straight sleeves, and an A-line skirt but all is softened by rich tones of navy and black played off against a pale yellow.
 Add to this a knee length black crinoline and it’s refinement meets fun.